-Several researchers have organized a wide array of emotions by grouping them along the three-dimension theory of emotions originally created by Osgood, Suci, and Tannebaum (1957) and later implemented by Mehrabian and Russell (1974); Lang, Greenwald, Bradley, & Hamm, (1993); and Morris, Woo, & Cho (2003).
+Several researchers have organized a wide array of emotions by grouping them along the threedimension theory of emotions originally created by Osgood, Suci, and Tannebaum (1957) and later implemented by Mehrabian and Russell (1974); Lang, Greenwald, Bradley, & Hamm, (1993); and Morris, Woo, & Cho (2003).
 The dimensions were originally called Evaluation, Activation, and Locus of Control, and then later Pleasure, Arousal, and Dominance (PAD) (Morris, 1995).
 To better understand the dimensions and applicability in marketing communications, advertising, and other related fields, Morris et al. (2016) relabeled the dimensions Appeal, Engagement, and Empowerment (AEE).
 In all three cases they are the same three dimensions.
 All three dimensions are necessary to pinpoint specific feelings.
+For this study, the dimensions are also labeled Appeal, Engagement, and Empowerment.